architest/pymeeus/README.md

 ## What's new

+* 0.2.10
+    * Added 'geocentric_position()' method to 'Minor' class, and added conjunction and opposition methods for Mercury, Venus and Mars.
 * 0.2.9
     * Added class 'Minor', as well as functions to compute velocity of an object and length of an orbit
 * 0.2.8